Empower Your Practice

 1. What should a counselling contract template include?

-At minimum, a counselling contract should include therapist credentials and license information, session fees and payment terms, a cancellation policy, confidentiality limits, emergency contact procedures, and an informed consent statement.
-Additional sections covering insurance billing and technology platforms are essential for online therapy.
+At minimum, a counselling contract should include therapist credentials, session fees, a cancellation policy, confidentiality limits, emergency contact procedures, and informed consent.
+Additional sections covering insurance billing, client responsibilities, and technology platforms are essential for comprehensive care and online therapy.

 1. How does HIPAA affect my counselling contract?

 HIPAA requires that you provide clients with a Notice of Privacy Practices before or at the first session.
-Your contract should reference this notice and confirm the client has received it.
-All platforms used for communication and record storage must also be HIPAA-compliant.
+Your contract should reference this notice, confirm the client has received it, and state that all platforms used for communication and record storage are HIPAA-compliant.

 1. Can a client use insurance to pay for therapy?

 Yes.
-If you are an in-network provider, the client pays their copay or coinsurance and you bill the insurer directly.
-If you are out-of-network, the client pays your full fee and you can provide a superbill for potential reimbursement.
-Your contract should specify which arrangement applies.
+If you are an in-network provider, the client pays their copay and you bill the insurer directly.
+If you are out-of-network, the client pays your full fee and you provide a superbill for potential reimbursement.

 1. What happens if a client misses a session?

 Your cancellation policy, which should be clearly stated in the contract, governs missed sessions.
 Most therapists charge a late cancellation or no-show fee unless the client provides at least 24 to 48 hours' notice.
-Note that insurance plans typically will not reimburse no-show fees, so these are usually collected directly from the client.
+These fees are typically collected directly from the client.

 1. Can I use a digital signature on a counselling contract?